kyleplump/ruby-lsp-hanami/README.md

 ### VS Code

-To enable auto-complete suggestions per keystroke in VS Code, update your `settings.json` with the following values:
+To enable auto-complete suggestions per keystroke in VS Code, as well as enabling Hanami specific diagnostics, update your `settings.json` with the following values:

 ```
 {